jmtomczak/intro_dgm/README.md

 8. `ebms`: an example of an energy-based model parameterized by an MLP.
 9. `gans`: an example of a GAN parameterized by MLPs.
 10. `neural_compression`: an example of applying deep generative modeling to image neural compression.
+11. `llms`: an example of a decoder-based transformer (an LLM; here we call it teenyGPT.

 # Citation